Gldywn/crlset.js/README.md

 console.log(`Is certificate revoked by serial?: ${isRevokedBySerial}`);
 ```

-## Advanced Usage

-For more specific use cases, you can use the `CRLSet` class and other exported functions directly.
-This allows you to construct a `CRLSet` instance from custom data or leverage the library's internal mechanics for your own logic.
-This makes `crlset.js` a versatile "Swiss Army knife" for handling CRLSets.

 ### Direct `CRLSet` Instantiation

 You can create a `CRLSet` instance yourself if you have the header and revocation data.